Introduction: Leave the Water on While Working on Old Plumbing

 I realize that in a perfect world, I would not be facing the dilemma described in the opening paragraph, because I would have already replaced these ancient shut-off valves with modern push-fit ¼ turn ball valves- such as SharkBite style fittings.

 But, alas, I live in a house where the stub-out (the amount of pipe protruding from the wall) on my old shut-off valves is not very long or the pipe behind the valves is covered with thick paint and clumps of solder.
-And the SharkBite style fittings require an inch of clean pipe sticking out of the wall once one has removed the old fitting.
+And the SharkBite style fittings require an inch of clean pipe sticking out of the wall once the old fitting has been removed.

 Furthermore, I do not relish the idea of expanding my small plumbing project/repair into cutting out the sheet rock behind the old shut-off valve, replacing the pipe AND the valve, and then repairing the sheet rock.